analogsenses/source/source/_posts/2016-02-07-morning-coffee.markdown

 {% vimeo 77051649 %}

-<p class="caption">“Your tauntaun will freeze before you reach the first marker”.<br>“Then I’ll see you in hell!”</p>
+<p class="photo-credit">“Your tauntaun will freeze before you reach the first marker”.<br>“Then I’ll see you in hell!”</p>

 This is, to me, the defining aspect of the _Star Wars_ universe, and the central idea that permeates the entire story: that great things are only accomplished when we act selflessly, and when we are loyal to our friends to the very end.
 It’s a nice sentiment, and one that was conveyed brilliantly in the original trilogy.